On this page:

-1.1 The purpose of this document is to outline the Inspector-General in Bankruptcy’s expectations and best practice principles in relation to advertising and marketing of debt agreements.
+1.1 The purpose of this document is to outline the Inspector-General in Bankruptcy’s expectations and best practice principles in relation to advertising and promotion of debt agreements.

 Who this guideline applies to

-1.2 This guideline is relevant to debt agreement administrators (DAAs), brokers and others who promote debt agreements and their related services.
+1.2 This guideline is relevant to debt agreement administrators (DAAs), trustees, brokers and others who act on behalf of a DAA, who promote debt agreements and their related services.

-1.3 All DAAs should consider the above and this guideline when formulating and implementing their advertising and marketing strategies.
+1.3 All DAAs and their agents or representatives should consider the above and this guideline when formulating and implementing their advertising and promotional strategies.

-1.4 This guideline is applicable to all DAAs regardless of the size of their business and whether or not they are registered.
+1.4 This guideline is applicable to all DAAs regardless of the size of their business.

 What this guideline applies to

-1.6 This guideline applies to any communication by promoters of debt agreements and covers advertising and marketing in any medium and format, including:
+1.6 This guideline applies to any communication by promoters of debt agreements and covers advertising and marketing in any form or medium, including but not limited to:

 - magazines and newspapers